b-widg/us-ransomeware-data-scrape/README.md

 # Simple Scrape of US Ransomware Attack Data

 ## About
 This is a script written to gather some sample data to use in a visualization.
 I decided to share in case anyone was interested.
-The data lists details of  ransomware attacks in the US in recent years and is take from the [PC Matic](https://www.pcmatic.com/ransomware/) website.
+The data lists details of  ransomware attacks in the US in recent years and is taken from the [PC Matic](https://www.pcmatic.com/ransomware/) website.

 ## Dependencies
 - [jsdom](https://www.npmjs.com/package/jsdom)